Author

 • It's not designed for real-time monitoring.
 The most recent cost and usage data is usually not reflected for a few hours after it is collected.

 Aside from the drawbacks mentioned above, leveraging monitoring tools like AWS Cost Explorer in the DevOps space is often complex because of the laborious effort required or the additional costs involved with deployment.
-Managing the intricacies can quickly become overwhelming and challenging when storage environments become more complex.
-This is where Lucidty's Storage Audit can help you

 With Lucidity Storage Audit, disk health and utilization analysis tasks are automated using an easy-to-use executable, user-friendly, ready-to-use tool.
 This tool lets users gain comprehensive insights into disk performance, optimize expenditures, and proactively prevent downtime without cumbersome manual work.